sujith-eag/personal-site/content/docs/c/ds_qp/unit_1_q_a2.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-#### Introduction to Data Structures: Definition, Need of Data Structures, Classification of Data Structures.

-* What are Data Structures?
-Explain the classification of data sutures with examples?
-* Define data structure.
-List its types and also explain the need of Data structures.

-**Answer :**

-A **Data Structure** is a systematic way of organizing, storing and  managing data efficiently to allow for efficient access and modification.

-**Data Structure** is a collection of data values and the relationships between them.
-It defines the arrangement of data and operations that can be performed on it like insertion, deletion and updation.

-Every application uses a Data Structure, Different types of data structures are used for different types of data, and the selection of an appropriate data structure can greatly impact the efficiency of an algorithm.

-#### Characteristics of Data Structure

-* Correctness : Data must be represented accurately and managed.
-* Time Complexity : Running time or execution time of operations like insert, delete and search should take the least possible time.
-* Space Complexity : Memory usage should be as minimal and efficient.

-#### Types of Data Structures:

-Data structures are classified into two main categories :

-1. **Primitive Data Structures**: These are the most basic data types that can hold or represent only single value and are directly operated upon by the CPU.
-	- **Integer**: A whole number (`5`, `-6`)
-	- **Float/Double**: A number with decimal points (`3.14`).
-	- **Character**: A single character (`'a'`).
-	- **Boolean**: Logical values representing `true` or `false`.

-2. **Non-Primitive Data Structures**:  These data structures are more complex and are derived from primitive data types.
-They can hold multiple values and have different arrangements of data.

-____

-Classification of Non Primitive Data Structures can be broadly be done into two categories:
-1. Linear Data Structures
-2. Non-linear Data Structures

-#### Linear Data Structures

-In linear data structures, the data elements are arranged in a sequential or linear order one after the other.
-Each element has a unique predecessor and successor, except for the first and last elements.

-- **Array**: A collection of elements, all of the same type, stored in contiguous memory locations.
-It provides fast access to individual elements using an index.  `int arr[5] = {1, 2, 3, 4, 5};`

-- **Linked List**: A linear collection of elements, where each element (node) contains data and a reference (link) to the next node.
-Unlike arrays, linked lists do not require contiguous memory locations.
-A linked list of integers: `10 -> 20 -> 30 -> NULL`.

-- **Stack**: A collection of elements that follows the **Last In, First Out (LIFO)** principle.
-Elements are added and removed only from the top.
-Stack of plates: `Top -> Plate1 -> Plate2 -> Plate3`.

-- **Queue**: A collection of elements that follows the **First In, First Out (FIFO)** principle.
-Elements are added at the rear and removed from the front.
-Queue of people: `First Person -> Second Person -> Third Person`.

-#### Non Linear Data Structures

-In Non-linear data structure, elements are not stores sequentially, they are connected to each other in a hierarchical or interconnected manner.

-- **Tree** : A hierarchical structure with a root node and child nodes, where each node can have zero or more child nodes.
-It is used to represent hierarchical relationships.
-A family tree or a file directory structure.
-- Trees : Binary Tree, Binary Search Tree, AVL Tree, B-Tree, B+ Tree, Red-Black Tree

-- **Graph** : A collection of nodes (vertices) and edges (connections) between the nodes.
-- Graphs : Directed, Undirected, Weighted, Unweighted.
-- Graphs can represent relationships between entities in many real-world problems (e.g., social networks, maps, Routing algorithms, transportation systems).

-Examples and applications of Different Data Structures :

-____

-### **Need for Data Structures:**

-When amount of data is very large, operations on it in a linear fashion will be very slow and processing will not be efficient.
-Multiple concurrent requests cannot be handled in a inefficient data structure leading to delays or crashes.

-* Handling Large volumes of data needs efficient structures to prevent performance issues.

-- **Efficient Data Management** : Data structures organize data for efficient access, retrieval and modification.
-- Arrays provide O(1) access time using an index.

-- **Memory Optimization** : Data structures help in efficient use of memory.
-- Linked lists allow dynamic memory allocation, avoiding the need to pre-allocate a fixed amount of memory like in arrays.

-- **Faster Processing** : Specialized Data structures are optimized for fast searching, insertion, deletion, and traversal.
-- Binary Search Trees allow efficient searching.

-- Different algorithms are optimized with specific data structures to achieve optimal performance.
-- Sorting algorithms may use arrays, Graph algorithms use adjacency lists or matrices.

-- Data structures help in solving real-world problems.
-(Graphs are used to represent social networks, and trees are used to represent file systems.)

-Efficiency of Data Structure can be characterized by its time complexity as:
-- **Worst Case**: Maximum time the operation could take.
-- **Best Case**: Minimum time required.
-- **Average Case**: Expected time over all inputs.

-___

-#### Operations Performed on Data Structures

-* **Create** : involves allocating memory for a data structure and initializing it for use.
-It defines the data structure's size and format, either statically or dynamically.
-* Creating an array of 10 integers, or initializing a linked list with a head pointer set to `NULL`.

-* **Delete** : refers to deallocating memory that was previously allocated to a data structure or removing an element from it.

-* **Updation** : modifies the value of an existing element in the data structure.
-It usually requires accessing the element first and then replacing its value.

-* **Searching** : involves locating an element in data structure.
-It may also find the locations of all elements that satisfy certain conditions.

-* **Sorting** : is arranging data in a specific order, either in ascending order or in descending order.
-Sorting makes merging and searching more efficient.
-* Sorting an array of integers in ascending order using bubble sort or quicksort.

-* **Merging** : combines two or more data structures (usually sorted) into a single data structure while maintaining the sorted order.
-* Merging two sorted arrays into a third sorted array.

-* **Splitting** : Splitting is a process of partitioning single list to multiple list based on certain condition or size.

-* **Traversal** : involves visiting all the nodes in a data structure usually to perform some operation on elements.
-* Traversing a linked list to display its elements or traversing a binary tree using in-order traversal.

-Time Complexity for All Operations for different data Structures :

-____

 #### Recursion: Recursive definition and processes, Designing the recursive functions, Examples on recursion: Factorial of a number, Fibonacci numbers